GlorieChris/Predicting-Real-Estate-Prices-in-Bengaluru-Using-Machine-Learning/README.md

 - balcony: The number of balconies in the property.

-- price: The price of the property in lakhs.
+- price (target variable): The price of the property in lakhs.
 This is the target column.

 Represents the cost of the property in Indian Rupees (1 lakh = 100,000 INR).
 ## Key Steps